When objects are called shards

 In this document:

-• commands to read, write, and list archives - objects formatted as TAR, TGZ (or TAR.GZ) , ZIP, TAR.LZ4.
+• commands to read, write, extract, and list archives - objects formatted as TAR, TGZ (or TAR.GZ) , ZIP, or TAR.LZ4.

 For the most recently updated list of supported archival formats, please refer to this source.

-The corresponding subset of CLI commands starts with ais archive, from where you can <TAB-TAB> to the actual (reading, writing, listing) operation.
+The corresponding subset of CLI commands starts with ais archive, from where you can <TAB-TAB> to the actual (reading, writing, etc.) operation.

 $ ais archive --help